bnonni/stable-tap/README.md

 ## Usage

 * Clone this repo
 ```sh
 git clone https://github.com/bnonni/stable-tap.git
 ```
 * Install dependencies
 ```sh
 cd stable-tap
 npm install
 ```
 * Open Polar Lightning app and click "Import Network"
 * Drag `stable-tap.polar.zip` into Polar and load the network
 * Open the `stable-tap` network in Polar and click "Start"
 * Build `stable-tap` project code
 ```sh
 npm run build
 ```
 * Run start
 ```sh
 npm start
 ```

 ## Notes

-* You will see a folder called "app" where I attempted to make this a web application, but I ran out of time.
+* You will see a folder called "app" where I'm extending this into a web application.
-* You will see a branch called `browser-extension/chrome` where I attempted to package this into a browser extension, but I ran out of time.
+* You will see a branch called `browser-extension/chrome` where I'm extending this to a chrome browser extension.
-* A future iteration would be a fully functional cross-browser extension wallet app per the GTM strategy.